 \subsection{Basic properties}

-In order to study isomorphisms between affine surfaces, it is often interesting to see the affine surfaces as open subsets of projective surfaces and to see then the isomorphisms as birational maps between the projective surfaces.
+In order to study isomorphisms between affine surfaces, it is often interesting to see the affine surfaces as open subsets of projective surfaces and then to see the isomorphisms as birational maps between the projective surfaces.
 Recall that a rational map $\varphi \colon X \dasharrow Y$ between smooth projective irreducible surfaces is defined on an open subset $U\subset X$ such that $F= X \setminus U$ is finite.
 If $C$ is an irreducible curve of the surface $X$, its image is defined by $\varphi (C) :=\overline{\varphi ( C \setminus F) }$.
 We then say that $C$ is \emph{contracted by $\varphi$} if $\varphi(C)$ is a point.
-The aim of this section is to establish Proposition~\ref{Prop:Threecasescontraction}, that we use often in the sequel.
-Its proof relies on some easy results that we recall before: Proposition~\ref{Prop:Jac}, Corollary~\ref{corollary: open embedding of p^2 minus a finite set of curves into p^2} and Lemma~\ref{Lem:IsoComplRat}.
+The aim of this section is to establish Proposition~\ref{Prop:Threecasescontraction}, that we often use in the sequel.
+Its proof relies on some easy results that we begin by recalling: Proposition~\ref{Prop:Jac}, Corollary~\ref{corollary: open embedding of p^2 minus a finite set of curves into p^2} and Lemma~\ref{Lem:IsoComplRat}.

-We begin with the following definition, that we will frequently employ, in particular for extending birational maps of $\A^2$ to birational maps of $\p^2$:
+We begin with the following definition, that we will frequently use, in particular to extend birational maps of $\A^2$ to birational maps of $\p^2$:

 \begin{definition} The morphism

 is called the \emph{standard embedding}.
 It induces an isomorphism $\A^2\iso \p^2\setminus L_{\infty}$, where $L_{\infty}\subset \p^2$ denotes the \emph{line at infinity} given by $z=0$. \end{definition}